thecloudxpert/emea-uk-aria-auto-exp-day/module-3/m3-full-lab-guide.md

 ### Exercise 6 - Creating a Single Machine AWS Cloud Template

-Using what you have learned within this module, create a VMware Cloud Template to deploy a single AWS machine.
+Using what you have learned within this module, create a new VMware Cloud Template to deploy a single AWS machine.

 [Back to Top](#)